 In an interview, the researchers state, "the clinical implications are that vitamin D3 protects the brain through the immune system and that recommended blood levels of the 25-hydroxy vitamin D3 should be maintained in all seasons including winter when the sun is not helping to produce vitamin D in the skin."

-Brain clearance of amyloid-beta 1-42 (Aβ-42) by innate immune macrophages (a type of white blood cell) is required for maintenance of normal brain function.
+Brain clearance of amyloid-beta 1-42 (Aβ-42) by innate immune macrophages (a type of white blood cell, called microglial cell when found in the central nervous system) is required for maintenance of normal brain function.
 This process of phagocytosis (the process where one cell engulfs/eats something) is defective in AD patients.

 In their latest laboratory studies, the research team isolated macrophages from blood samples taken from patients with AD and healthy controls.
 They incubated the cells overnight with amyloid-beta, some in the presence of vitamin D3 and/or curcuminoids.